poenitens-42/Quantum-Error-Mitigation/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20140750.svg)](https://doi.org/10.5281/zenodo.20140750)

+Let me preface this by saying that this is my Undergrad Research project and reported a paper with the current findings all hardware that was used was my laptop alone, So there will be a Limitations

 Code for the preprint: **"Regime-Aware Adaptive Quantum Error Mitigation for NISQ Devices via Machine Learning"** — Arjun Prabhakaran, B.M.S.
 College of Engineering (2026).

 ---